bf2fc6cc711aee1a0c2a/kas-fleetshard/README.md

 ```

 replace above `xxx` with your `docker` or `quay.io` credentials.
 If the Strimzi Operator is installed in the cluster
-scope then also run
+scope then also run the following script as this will grant the cluster scoped grants watch Strimzi resources.
+(BTW, this below script for development purposes only, once the OLM is used install this can be script will be weaved into that process)

 ```
 ./cluster-scope.sh
 ```

-this should create permissions such that Agent will be able to watch Strimzi resources at cluster level.